Streaming dictionary matching with mismatches: Preliminaries

-\begin{lemma}[Clifford et al.~\cite{Clifford:17}] Given the sketches $sk_k(S_1)$ and $sk_k(S_2)$ of two strings of equal lengths $\ell \le m$, in $\Ooh(k)$ time one can decide (with high probability) whether the Hamming distance between $S_1$ and $S_2$ is at most $k$.
-If so, one can report each mismatch $p$ between $S_1$ and~$S_2$ as well as $S_1[p]$ and $S_2[p]$.
-The algorithm uses $\Oh(k)$ space. \end{lemma}
+\begin{lemma}[{\cite[Proposition 3.1]{Clifford:17}}] Let $X,Y$ be two strings of length $m \le n$.
+Given the sketches $sk_k(X)$ and $sk_k(Y)$, there is a randomised $\Ooh(k)$-time and $\Oh(k)$-space algorithm that reports the set $\{(p, X[p], Y[p]) : X[p] \neq Y[p]\}$ if the Hamming distance between $X$ and $Y$ is at most $k$, and otherwise it simply outputs a message ``The distance is larger than~$k$.''.
+The algorithm has two-sided error and outputs correct answers with high probability. \end{lemma}

-\begin{lemma}[Clifford et al.~\cite{Clifford:17}] We can construct one of the sketches $sk_k(S_1)$, $sk_k(S_2)$, or $sk_k(S_1 S_2)$ given the other two in $\Ooh(k)$ time using $\Oh(k)$ space, provided that all the processed strings are over the alphabet $[0,p-1]$ and are of length at most $m$.
-Furthermore, we can compute $sk_k(S^m)$, where $S^m$ is a concatenation of $m$ copies of $S$, in $\Ooh(k)$ time as well under the same assumption. \end{lemma}
+\begin{corollary}[{of~\cite[Proposition 3.1]{Clifford:17}}] We can construct one of the sketches $sk_k(X)$, $sk_k(Y)$, or $sk_k(X \circ Y)$ given the other two in $\Ooh(k)$ time using $\Oh(k)$ space, provided that all concerned strings are over the alphabet $[0,p-1]$ and are of length at most~$n$.
+Furthermore, we can compute $sk_k(X^m)$ in $\Ooh(k)$ time and $\Oh(k)$ space as well under the same assumption. \end{corollary}